Bruce Irvin: 2013

-The Seattle Seahawks finished atop The NFC West with a 13-3 record and also received a first-round bye, as well as home field advantage.
-On January 11, 2014, he recorded two combined tackles during a 23-15 victory over the New Orleans Saints in the NFC Divisional round.
-The next week, the Seahawks defeated the San Francisco 49ers in the NFC Championship.
-On February 2, 2014, Irvin played in Super Bowl XLVIII and made two solo tackles as the Seahawks routed the Denver Broncos 43-8.
+The Seahawks finished atop The NFC West with a 13–3 record and also received a first-round bye, as well as home field advantage.
+On January 11, 2014, he recorded two combined tackles during a 23–15 victory over the New Orleans Saints in the National Football Conference (NFC) Divisional round.
+The next week, the Seahawks defeated the 49ers in the NFC Championship.
+On February 2, 2014, Irvin played in Super Bowl XLVIII and made two solo tackles as the Seahawks routed the Denver Broncos 43–8.